hashmeet02/Hashmeet-Singh-Saini/README.md

 # Hey 👋!
 Hashmeet here.
 ![logo](/logo3.png)

-I am Hashmeet Singh Saini, 5<sup>th</sup> semester Computer Programming and Analysis student in Seneca College.
+I am Hashmeet Singh Saini, 6<sup>th</sup> semester Computer Programming and Analysis student in Seneca College.
 I am a passionate full-stack developer with a love for clean looking softwares.
 My love for programming has enabled me to have a peek at the backstage of the softwares I always have appreciated.

 ### CURRENTLY
-- 💻In my 5th semeter studying more about AWS cloud computing, Azure, Java application development and Docker.
+- 💻In my 6th semeter studying about IOS and Android app development, software development in robotics, digital entrepreurship and more.
 - 👔Working as a Research Assistant at Seneca College, to develop a native language learning tool for QuillSoft aiming to promote literacy.
 - 🎓Working in a team of 4 developing a smart schedule manager called IntelliCycles.